-Heart stick as it is called is jamming a lethal death injection directly into a shelter animal’s heart.
-It is a frightening and painful way to kill a shelter dog.
+Heart Stick Euthanisa, or as referred to in animal shelters “Heart Stick” is jamming a large needle without any pre-sedative directly into a shelter dog’s heart.
+It is a frightening and painful way to die.

-What is Heart Stick Euthanasia
+Heart Stick Euthanasia

 Heart Stick euthanasia is particularly brutal because many times, the dog moves, and the long needle misses the heart, piercing another organ.
 In that case, they do it again.
 If they euthanize a group of different size and weight dogs at once, each syringe may not have enough poison in the syringe, and the dog does not die immediately, so they must kill him again.

 If you have first-hand knowledge contact us in confidence.
 Steve@GreenPetsAmerica.org